 -

 Tailor it to your audience: The tone and content of your P.S. should be appropriate for your audience and the context of your communication.
 A casual P.S. might be fine in a personal letter, but a more formal one is necessary in a business email.
-For instance, in a thank you note after a job interview, you could write: "P.S.
+Take this case: in a thank you note after a job interview, you could write: "P.S.
 I'm eager to discuss how my skills can contribute to your team's success."

 -